Headlines from The Daily Times News - Ann Arbor - January 29, 1919

 COMPANY 'E' NOT WIPED OUT, SAYS SGT.
 PAT WALSH

 Ann Arbor Man Gives Names of Men Now in the Company and Those Who Were Killed In Action

 Ann Arbor people will be glad to know what Ann Arbor men are now in Co.
 E, 126th.
-Infantry, for it is known that the original company which went out from Ann Arbor more than a year ago has been very much changed, some of the men being transfrred and many more being added to bring the comlpany up to the present war strength.
+Infantry, for it is known that the original company which went out from Ann Arbor more than a year ago has been very much changed, some of the men being transfred and many more being added to bring the company up to the present war strength.

 This information is contained in a letter just received by City Treasurer Ross Granger, written from Hummerich, Germany, where the company is now stationed in its "Watch on the Rhine."

 My dear Friend: Your welcome letter received a few days ago, and as we were still on our long march at that time this is my first opportunity to answer it.
 For the present I will not try and explain what an interesting trip we have had.

 "Since the signing of the armistice we have traveled 300 kilometers and marched the whole distance, which took us exactly one month.
 We only stopped occasionally for a day's rest and that was to give the men a chance to take care of their feet.
 We crossed the Rhine river at noon on Friday, which will always be remembered.
 You no doubt will see moving pictures of our crossing the bridge at Urmitz, Germany.

 "We crossed the River Rhine at the village of Urmitz and entered the town of Enger at about a kilometer from the bridge.
 According to orders we are to remain here for the present.

 "There have been many wild rumors about the losses of the company and for the benefit of all concerned I am sending you a list of the original members who are at present with the company, also a list of those of the original complany who have been killed in action: